ReScience/ReScience-submission/article/Hathway-Goodman-2018.md

 ## Leaky Integrate and Fire neuron

 The original study models the potential of the output neuron with the Gerstner's Spike Response model (SRM) [@Gerstner2002], which uses kernels to calculate the effect of incoming spikes on the postsynaptic voltage.
 Brian on the other hand uses differential equations to model the system parameters and evaluates those equations for each time step.
-We converted the kernels of the posystnaptic potential and the spike afterpotential into the following differential equations:
+The SRM kernels can be modelled using alpha functions [@Brette2007], so we converted the kernels of the postsynaptic potential and the spike afterpotential into the following differential equations:

 $$\frac{du}{dt} = \frac{Xx - u}{\tau_{m}} + \frac{Aa}{\tau_{s}} \label{eq:u} $$ {#eq:1}